City pedestrians safer

-The Sydney CBD 40km/h speed limit area was expanded on 18 April 2016 to improve safety for pedestrians and cyclists.
+The 40km/h speed zone in the Sydney CBD was expanded on 11 August 2019 to include additional areas around Ultimo, Barangaroo, Dawes Point, Millers Point and the Sydney CBD to improve safety for pedestrians and bicycle riders.
 Most city streets with high pedestrian traffic are covered by a 40km/h speed limit, including those near major CBD train stations and bus interchanges.

 With more than 90 per cent of daily trips within the Sydney CBD made on foot, the expanded Sydney CBD 40km/h zone benefits the high volume of pedestrians within the busy central area.

-The larger 40km/h zone also benefits pedestrians in the evenings, when many people are about late at night.
+The larger 40km/h zone also benefits pedestrians in the evenings, when many people are out and about late at night.
 Our crash data shows:

 - Nearly 40 per cent of crashes in Sydney’s CBD happen between 6pm and 6am

-The expanded 40km/h zones also help drivers by eliminating multiple speed limit changes on many high-traffic routes.
+The expanded 40km/h zone also helps drivers by eliminating multiple speed limit changes on many high-traffic routes.

 New signs, pavement markings and a communications campaign support the expanded Sydney CBD 40km/h zone.
 We will also monitor the effectiveness of the expanded area to balance safety and traffic needs.